coinbase/mesh-geth-sdk/README.md

 ## Overview

-The `rosetta-geth-sdk` repository provides a collection of packages used for interaction with the Rosetta API specification.
-The goal of this SDK is to help accelerate Rosetta API implementation on go-ethereum based chains.
+The `mesh-geth-sdk` repository provides a collection of packages used for interaction with the Mesh API specification.
+The goal of this SDK is to help accelerate Mesh API implementation on go-ethereum based chains.

-[Rosetta](https://www.rosetta-api.org/docs/welcome.html) is an open-source specification and set of tools that makes integrating with blockchains simpler, faster, and more reliable.
-The Rosetta API is specified in the [OpenAPI 3.0 format](https://www.openapis.org).
+[Mesh](https://www.mesh-api.org/docs/welcome.html) is an open-source specification and set of tools that makes integrating with blockchains simpler, faster, and more reliable.
+The Mesh API is specified in the [OpenAPI 3.0 format](https://www.openapis.org).

 Jump to: